lavaw/first08/README.md

 For Task 1, use the Use Case form to describe the Master's interaction with the system in terms of viewing clients' booked services, their schedules, and clients' feedback on the work.

 1. Describe the use cases as required in 1-11 ex.00.
-2. Identify a separate use case(s), with an include or extend relationship.
+2. Identify a separate use case(s), with an "include" or "extend" relationship.
 3. Specify the type of relationship for each identified use case.
 4. Indicate your answers in the file ex04\_<product prefix>\_use case.docx.